microsoft/pxt-calliope/docs/projects/hot-or-cold.md

 ### ~avatar avatar

-Find the hidden @boarname@ before the other players!
+Find the hidden @boardname@ before the other players!

 ### ~